 Tax filing season has already begun in the US.
-It’s time to get those 1099 forms ready as the deadline approaches.
-According to an IRS announcement, they will start accepting tax forms for the 2019 financial year starting January 27th.
+It’s time to get those 1099 forms ready as the 1099 deadline approaches.

 Form 1099 is also called an information return, which businesses file every year with the IRS.
 There are up to 16 types of 1099s.
 The most common one amongst business owners is the Miscellaneous Income form (Form 1099-MISC).
 This form covers a wide range of information like payments in the form of rent, royalties, prizes, and awards.
 If you have a registered business in the US, then you will need to send this form to all non-employees that you’ve paid over $600 for their services during the fiscal year.
 A complete guide from the IRS on 1099s can be found here.
 Please note that the IRS revised the tax form in December 2019.
 Rearrangements have been made to the boxes under the section “Redesigned Form 1099-MISC.”

 The IRS may love a timely filed 1099, but it’s a difficult form to master on your own.
 The form allows the IRS to keep tabs on almost all taxpayers by matching the data in the 1099 and W-2 against the 1040 and other forms.
 Even the well-trained rely on best practices to get it right.

 With this in mind, we have put together a list of some of these best practices that you can follow while filing your 1099s.